adrianmcphee/smarterbase/CONTRIBUTING.md

 - OS and architecture
 - Minimal reproduction case
 - Expected vs actual behavior
-- Error messages and stack traces
+- Error messages

 ### Feature Requests

 Include:
 - Use case description
-- Proposed API or behavior
+- Proposed SQL syntax or behavior
 - Why existing features don't work
-- Willingness to implement

-## Questions?

-- Check existing issues and discussions
-- Open a new issue with the "question" label
-- Be specific about what you're trying to do

-## Code of Conduct

-- Be respectful and inclusive
-- Focus on what is best for the community
-- Show empathy towards others
-- Accept constructive criticism gracefully

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the BSL 1.1 License.

 ---